giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>
 <div class="property-body">
 <div class="property-meta">
-<span class="property-type">string</span>
+<span class="property-type">boolean</span>

 </div>

 <div class="property-description">
-<p>ImageTag allows to specify a tag for the image.
-In case this value is set, kubeadm does not change automatically the version of the above components during upgrades.</p>
+<p>Overwrite describes whether to skip checks and create the partition if a partition or filesystem is found on the device.
+Use with caution.
+Default is &lsquo;false&rsquo;.</p>

 </div>